funinkina/medialine/README.md

 ### Popup
 Click the indicator to open a rich media popup with:
-- Album art (falls back to a generic icon if unavailable)
+- Album art preserving the original aspect ratio (works for square album covers and 16:9 video thumbnails like YouTube) — falls back to a generic icon if unavailable
 - Track title, artist, and album name
 - Live **progress bar** with elapsed and total time (updates every second)
+- **Click or drag** anywhere on the progress bar to seek to that position (a thumb appears on hover when the player supports seeking)
-- **Playback controls** — previous, play/pause, next — with greyed-out state when unavailable
+- **Playback controls** — shuffle, previous, play/pause, next, repeat (off / track / playlist) — with greyed-out state when unavailable

 ### Mouse Button Actions
 Each mouse button (left, middle, right) can be independently configured to: